rdentato/try/README.md

     try {
        ... code ...
        if (something_failed)
-         throw(execption_num)  // exception_num must be between 1 and 65535
+         throw(execption)      // exceptions are numbers between 1 and 65535

-       some_other_func();      // you can throw exceptions
-                               // from other functions
+       some_other_func();      // you can throw exceptions from other functions

        ... code ...            // You MUST NEVER jump out of a try/catch block
                                // (via return, goto or break).
-Use throw() to
+Use throw() in case of
-                               // ensure the right behaviour.
+                               // error or just let the try block complete.
      }
      catch(OUTOFMEM) {
-       ... code ...
+       ... code ...            // Code executed if the `OUTOFMEM` exception is thrown.
      }
      catch(WRONGINPUT) {
        ... code ...
      }
-     catch() {                 // catch any other exception ... code ...            // otherwise the progam would abort.
+     catch() {                 // catch any other exception.
+If the default catcheer ... code ...            // is not defined and an underfined exception is thrown, }                         // the program will abort.
   }
-  }

 ```

 Note that you can't put a try/catch block within a catch block,
 and you shouldn't, as this could be a sign that you are using try/catch to control
-the flow of your program rather than just handling exceptional events.
+the flow of your program rather than just handling error events.

 Of course, you can nest as many try/catch block in a try block; even
 indirectly through function calls.